vanessapolliard/hiv-incidence-linear-regression/README.md

 Important Tips
 =========================

-1. This data is quite messy.
+1. This data is messy.
 Try to use your judgement about where your cleaning efforts will yield the most results and focus there first.
 2. Because of the restriction to linear models, you will have to carefully consider how to transform continuous predictors in your model.